Product · Pillar II · Protect

 Hundreds of rules.
 One flat price.

 Generic moderation categories are where policy goes to die.
 Guardrails run your policy, written with your team, versioned, and enforced verbatim.
-Customers configure up to 225 custom policy rules today, and pricing stays flat no matter how many you run.
+Customers configure 225+ custom policy rules today, and pricing stays flat no matter how many you run.

 Bespoke by default